Skip to content

 Wait for elevated welcome bonuses.
 If you want to earn Delta SkyMiles by applying for a new credit card, it’s usually best to look at the cards when Delta and American Express run limited-time elevated welcome offers.
 These increased welcome offers come around frequently.
 If the cards don’t offer elevated welcome offers, waiting around a few months can mean earning more miles when you do apply for the cards.

-Delta Air Lines credit cards
+Current Delta Air Lines credit card welcome bonuses

 Delta SkyMiles® Blue American Express Card card art